 Students are available to help in churches and Christian organizations with children, youth, music and visitation.
 The church or organization should be within reasonable driving distance of the campus.
-Call the Extension Office (ext.
+Call the Office of Outreach Ministries (ext.
 2851).

 Student Work Program